singh-shreya6/opentracing.go/README.md

 So overall the following operations took place:

-A browser makes a request to http://localhost:8082/name The browser displays Hello name! time is Thu Jun 7 17:18:54 2018 Server 1 sends a POST request to Sever 2 with the name at http://localhost:8081 Server 2 captures this request in response body and displays Hello name!
+1) A browser makes a request to http://localhost:8082/name
+2) The browser displays Hello name! time is Thu Jun 7 17:18:54 2018
+3) Server 1 sends a POST request to Sever 2 with the name at http://localhost:8081 4)Server 2 captures this request in response body and displays Hello name!

 Thus in all we get 3 spans, 1st span is of server-1, 2nd span is from server-1 to server-2 and 3rd span of server 2.
 The opentracing package used is Jaeger.

 Jaeger is run via Docker using the following command: docker run -d -e COLLECTOR_ZIPKIN_HTTP_PORT=9411 -p5775:5775/udp -p6831:6831/udp -p6832:6832/udp -p5778:5778 -p16686:16686 -p14268:14268 -p9411:9411 jaegertracing/all-in-one:latest